BanditTech/testbench/docs/README.md

 Using auction scans you can observe and begin to track the market value of Mystic Enchants.

-List the enchants for crafting and posting on the Auction House.
+It helps to organize the enchants for crafting and posting on the Auction House.

 ## Preview